-Scholarships in the amount of \$150 each to graduates of Ellet High School who are financially deserving and who wish to attend The University of Akron as full-time students.
+Two scholarships in the amount of \$100 each to a boy and to a girl graduate of Ellet High School who is financially deserving and who wishes to attend The University of Akron as a full-time student.
 Recipients must have maintained a 3.0 average in high school.